elightup/slim-seo-docs/docs/slim-seo-schema/01-installation.md

 :::

-Slim SEO Schema also works with any SEO plugin such as Yoast SEO, RankMath, SEO Framework, SEOPress, ...
+Slim SEO Schema also works with any SEO plugin such as Yoast SEO, RankMath, SEO Framework, and SEOPress, ...

 After installing, go to **Settings > Slim SEO** to access the plugin's settings page.